everx-labs/TonNfcClientAndroid/README.md

 			}
 		}

-+ And finally let's make the request to the card.
-In our simple example we send it after pressing some button.
++ Finally make the request to the card.
+In this example we send it after pressing the button.
 So the activity for the button may look as follows.

 		public void addListenerOnButton() {